puppetlabs/puppetdb/documentation/api/query/v4/nodes.markdown

 ## `GET /v4/nodes/<NODE>/resources/<TYPE>`

 This will return the resources of the indicated type for the given node.
-Resources from deactivated nodes aren't included in the response.
+Resources from deactivated and expired nodes aren't included in the response.

 This is a shortcut to the [`/v4/resources/<TYPE>`][resource] route.
 It behaves the same as a call to [`/v4/resources`][resource] with a query string of: